tidbcloud/tidbcloud-cli/docs/generate_doc/ticloud_serverless_export_create.md

       --csv.null-value string            Representation of null values in CSV files. (default "\\N") --csv.separator string             Separator of each value in CSV files. (default ",") --csv.skip-header                  Export CSV files of the tables without header.
-      --file-type string                 The export file type.
-One of ["CSV" "SQL" "PARQUET"]. (default "CSV") --filter strings                   Specify the exported table(s) with table filter patterns.
+      --display-name string              The display name of the export. (default: SNAPSHOT_<snapshot_time>) --file-type string                 The export file type.
+One of ["SQL" "CSV" "PARQUET"]. (default "CSV") --filter strings                   Specify the exported table(s) with table filter patterns.
 See https://docs.pingcap.com/tidb/stable/table-filter to learn table filter.
       --force                            Create without confirmation.
 You need to confirm when you want to export the whole cluster in non-interactive mode.
       --gcs.service-account-key string   The base64 encoded service account key of GCS.